dank101/4.3BSD-Reno/README.md

 tsleep   returns   EINTR   or   ERESTART;  all  non-local  goto's (longjmp's) have been eliminated from the kernel.

-Many data structures that were previously  statically  allo- cated  are  now  allocated dynamically.
+Many data structures that were previously  statically  allocated are  now  allocated dynamically.
 These structures include the mount table, the vnode table, the name cache, and  the  quota structures.